Korean Mackerel and Radish Recipe

 Ingredients you need: mackerel, fresh green chili, garlic, green onion, Korean radish, onion, ginger, soy sauce, Korean tuna sauce, Korean chili flakes, sugar, and pepper.

-Cut Korean radish into 1/4-ich thick slices.
+1. Cut radish and onion: Korean radish into 1/4-ich thick slices.
 Slice onion thinly.
 If you don’t have a Korean radish, use daikon radish or turnip.

 As I mentioned earlier, my favorite part of this dish is the radish.
 Of course, there’s no doubt that mackerel is so flaky tender and delicious.
 You won’t smell any fishy odor at all.